(Auto)Stitching and Photo Mosaics

 Detecting Corner Features

-In this section, we computed a Harris matrix for our image, and chose the peaks with a limitation of a growing maximum in a region until we had a reasonable number of peaks.
+In this section, I started by computing a Harris matrix for our image, and chose the peaks with a limitation of a growing maximum in a region until we had a reasonable number of peaks.
 This was necessary to keep our values feasible for vectorization.
 I found around 45,000 to be the vectorization limit, and about 10,000 was a good compromise between speed and accuracy.

 Tokyo Tower Harris Values